Vietnam.vn - Nền tảng quảng bá Việt Nam

 ATLANTIC PRODUCTIONS/MAGELLAN

-After sinking at sea 111 years ago at a depth of nearly 4,000 meters at the bottom of the North Atlantic, the Titanic's wreckage has been revealed for the first time with its most complete images, according to the New York Post on May 18.
+After sinking at sea 111 years ago at a depth of nearly 4,000 meters at the bottom of the North Atlantic, the Titanic wreck has been revealed in its most complete images for the first time, according to the New York Post on May 18.

 Revealing complete 3D image of Titanic wreck

 The disaster captivated the world for more than a century, but much about the wreck remains unknown.
-That has now changed thanks to a full 3D reconstruction of the wreck, revealing stunning detail.
+Now, that has changed thanks to a full 3D reconstruction of the wreck, revealing stunning detail.

 Hé lộ những hình ảnh hoàn chỉnh nhất của xác tàu Titanic - Ảnh 2.